 Sparkfun Inventor's Kit

 The Sparkfun Inventor's Kit is built around the Arduino (see above).

-The photo above (click it for a bigger version) shows one of the experiments set up, with the Arduino board on the right and the breadboard on the left (the breadboard allows you to assemble circuits by plugging things into the board rather than by soldering).
+The photo shows one of the experiments set up, with the Arduino board on the right and the breadboard on the left (the breadboard allows you to assemble circuits by plugging things into the board rather than by soldering).